JimLynchCodes/Super-Scraper/README.md

 MONGO_URI=mongodb://username:password@cluster0-----.mongodb.net:27017/db?ssl=true&replicaSet=Cluster0-shard-0&authSource=admin
 ```

-When running on the build server, set these environment variables in the CI admin.
+When running on the build server, add the `MONGO_URI` environment variable to the database you'd like to save the data to.

 ## Install Node Dependencies